-Samsung is the biggest TV-maker in the world and it had aas people stayed home and invested heavily in home entertainment.
-Its follow-up for 2021 is a heavy with "lifestyle"-centric screens, expensive image quality innovations and, yes, a shelf.
+Samsung is the biggest TV-maker in the world and it had a successful 2020 as people stayed home and invested heavily in home entertainment.
+Its follow-up for 2021 is a TV lineup heavy with "lifestyle"-centric screens, expensive image quality innovations and, yes, a shelf.

 Here's a roundup of the TV news Samsung unveiled Tuesday:

 A new size of MicroLED TV, 76 inches, will debut in the future.
 It's the smallest size yet, undercutting the 88-, 99- and 110-inch dimensions already announced.
 MicroLED is Samsung's highest-end, most expensive television, promising superior image quality with prices aimed squarely at millionaires.
 The company didn't announce pricing yet, but says that will happen closer to April, when its 110-inch MicroLED goes on sale in the US.
 To give you a preview, that TV sells for the equivalent of $156,000 in Korea.

-- A new .
+A new TikTok app for all of its smart TVs.
 The dedicated app is already available in the UK and coming to the US soon.
-On most TVs, TikTok's vertical (portrait mode) video will be displayed with fill-in bars to either side, but , which can rotate between landscape and portrait modes using a built-in motor, can display it without bars.
+On most TVs, TikTok's vertical (portrait mode) video will be displayed with fill-in bars to either side, but The Sero, which can rotate between landscape and portrait modes using a built-in motor, can display it without bars.
 The same goes for 32- and 43-inch versions of The Frame, which can be set up in portrait mode, too.